webdsl/webdsl-docs/docs/reference/types.md

 **List<Entity>()**

-Creates an empty list of type Entity.
+Creates an empty list of type `Entity`.

 **List<Entity>(..., Entity, ...)**

-Creates a list of type Entity with the elements resulting from the comma separated argument expressions.
+Creates a list of type `Entity` with the elements resulting from the comma separated argument expressions.

 Example: